borglandlab/RunningWheel/WheelAnalsis_Windows.md

     5. Within the "Python" folder, delete the "Wheel_GUI.spec" file.
     6. Within the "Python" folder, delete the "build" folder.
     7. Within the "Python" folder, open the "dist" folder and move the folder "Wheel_GUI" to the folder called "Executable", within the "Code" folder, then delete the "dist" folder.
     8. Again, open a terminal window with the "Python" folder directory as explained above.
-The enter the following code into the terminal window:
+Then enter the following code into the terminal window:
 	```{console}
 	python findMATLAB.py
 	```